 We are of course dealing with an incredibly complex topic – not one that can be boiled down into a simple blog post.
 But what the above should tell you is that there are many ways in which supplier/vendor relationships can be better planned, better administrated, and even better rescued.

 At Best Practice Group, we have a great deal of expertise and experience relating to every single one of the items discussed above.
-If you would like to know more about any of them, please do not hesitate to get in touch for further advice with absolutely no obligation.
+If you would like to know more about any of them, please get in touch for further advice with absolutely no obligation.

 Creative Commons image courtesy of opensourceway